-the alleged child abuse unless it is expressly approved by the Child Protection Officer or a Senior Pastor.
-This is because it is important for the protection of all parties for the procedure following receipt of this type of information to be co-ordinated by the Northridge leadership in a way that does not prejudice any further inquiry by authorities.
+the alleged child abuse unless it is expressly approved by a Pastor.
+This is because it is important for the protection of all parties for the procedure following receipt of this type of information to be co-ordinated by the Northridge leadership in a way that does not prejudice any further inquiry by authorities

-18.2 Obligation to comply with Northridge Concerns Handling Policy
+22.1 Obligation to comply with Northridge Child Safety Complaint Handling Policy

-If the alleged perpetrator of the alleged child abuse the subject of information provided under clause 18 is a Leader, then the information is to be taken to have been information given under Clause 5.1(a) of the Northridge Concerns Handling Policy.
+If the alleged perpetrator of the alleged child abuse the subject of information provided under clause 22 is a Leader, then the information is to be taken to have been information given under Clause 2 of the Northridge Child Safety Complaint Handling Policy.
 The Northridge leadership team must ensure all procedures set out in that Policy for dealing with that information are followed.

-19. External Reporting
+23. External Reporting

-19.1 Reporting Regime
+23.1 Reporting regime